 Conjugation of “haben”

-However, in this article, we will focus on “haben” as the main verb.
+However, this article will focus on “haben” as the main verb.
 As you might remember from English, also the verb “to have” is irregular as we do say “she has” instead of “she have”.

-The same applies to German, and therefore we need to conjugate the verb “haben” as follows and not regarding the general rules of German verb conjugating.
+The same applies to German; therefore, we need to conjugate the verb “haben” as follows and not regarding the general rules of German verb conjugating.